lifan-creator/sca-screening/README.md

 ## Citation

-If you use this code, please cite the paper:
+If you use this code, please cite the paper(Not yet officially published):

 > Li Fan et al. "Development and Validation of Modular Risk Indices for Multimodal Spinal Curvature Abnormality Screening in Young Adults." *(Journal name, year, DOI.)*